digitalmediabremen/fungi_soundscape/README.md

 ### TODO
 * pull images from mushroom database - ok
 * use openCv to proces mushroom image - ok
-* create a bit matrix to play with the a low sampled image - ok
+* create a bit matrix to play with a low sampled image - ok
 * do the image fetching and processing in another thread -
 * keep adding new mushrooms as the previous image is consumed by the algo -
 * derive algos -
 * use more instruments -
-* derive algos - pay with modules -
+* derive algos -
+* play with modules -